ray-project/ray/doc/source/serve/monitoring.md

 # Monitoring Ray Serve

-This section should help you debug and monitor your Serve applications by:
+This section helps you debug and monitor your Serve applications by:

 * viewing the Ray dashboard
 * using Ray logging and Loki